 Global Blockchain Trends

 Among the top patent assignees for blockchain–related patents are blockchain specialists, technology companies, financial services companies and retailers, namely Alibaba and Walmart.
-This demonstrates that Nike is not an anomaly in the blockchain patenting world as a retailer, however, what makes it different is its unique use case of blockchain for luxury apparel.
+This demonstrates that Nike’s patent is not an anomaly in the blockchain patenting world as a retailer, however, what makes it different is its unique use case of blockchain for luxury apparel.
 If Nike’s patented Cryptokicks and utilisation of the blockchain proves to be successful, we could start to see more companies and other high-end retailers start to utilise the blockchain like Nike has.